sveltejs/language-tools/README.md

 -   Go to the debugging panel
 -   Make sure "Run VSCode Extension" is selected, and hit run

 This launches a new VSCode window and a watcher for your changes.
 In this dev window you can choose an existing Svelte project to work against.
-If you don't use pure Javascript and CSS, but languages like Typescript or SCSS, your project will need a [Svelte preprocessor setup](packages/svelte-vscode#using-with-preprocessors).
+If you don't use pure Javascript and CSS, but languages like TypeScript or SCSS, your project will need a [Svelte preprocessor setup](packages/svelte-vscode#using-with-preprocessors).
 When you make changes to the extension or language server you can use the command "Reload Window" in the VSCode command palette to see your changes.

 ### Running Tests